 Iranian Space Agency (ISA)

-The ISA ostensibly pursues civilian and research goals, specifically the development of communication and remote sensing satellites, as well as launch vehicle technology.18 The agency is overseen by the Ministry of Information and Communication Technology, which takes direction from the Iran Space Council (ISC), also known as Supreme Space Council.
-The ISC is chaired by the Iranian president, and is presided over by the Minister of Defense (MOD).19 The current Iranian MOD, Hossein Dehghan, is a former brigadier general of the Islamic Republic Guard Corps (IRGC) air force.
+The ISA ostensibly pursues civilian and research goals, specifically the development of communication and remote sensing satellites, as well as launch vehicle technology.20 The Ministry of Information and Communication Technology, which takes direction from the Iran Space Council (ISC), oversees the agency.
+The Iranian president chairs the ISC, which is presided over by the Minister of Defense (MOD).21 Former Iranian MOD, Hossein Dehghan, was a former brigadier general of the Islamic Republic Guard Corps (IRGC) air force.
 The dual-use nature of rocket technology and the influence of the IRGC makes some analysts concerned that the ISA is developing long-range ballistic missiles under the guise of a space program.

 - CSIS Missile Defense Project, “Iranian Missile Launches: 1988-Present,” Missile Threat, last updated August 17, 2017, https://missilethreat.csis.org/iranian-missile-launches-1988-present/.